All Products

 ESA provides tiered cache and cache reserve to help you optimize resource use, improve user experience, lower costs, and reduce bandwidth pressure on your origin server.

-Tiered cache: Tiered cache is an advanced performance optimization technique.
-ESA caches origin resources on tiered cache nodes worldwide.
-This allows data to be served from the POP closest to the user, which improves overall system performance and efficiency.
+Multi-level cache: Tiered cache is an advanced performance optimization technique.
+ESA caches origin resources on tiered cache nodes worldwide, so data is served from the POP closest to the user, improving overall system performance and efficiency.

-Cache reserve: When enabled, ESA directs origin requests for cold traffic (infrequently accessed requests) to a specified cache reserve instance.
-This prevents the resources from being frequently evicted due to low popularity.
+Cache reserve: When enabled, ESA routes origin requests for cold traffic (infrequently accessed requests) to a specified cache reserve instance.
 This feature is suitable for infrequently accessed resources that require long-term storage.
-Cache reserve POPs reserve dedicated disk space to ensure files are cached for the specified time.
-This avoids unnecessary egress traffic fees from the origin server and reduces bandwidth pressure on the origin server.
+Cache reserve POPs use dedicated disk space to hold files for the specified duration, preventing eviction due to low popularity and avoiding unnecessary egress traffic fees from the origin.